guisantosfr/Javascript30/README.md

 8. **Fun With HTML5 Canvas** - Fundamentals of manipulating a canvas element.
 9. **14 Must Know Dev Tools Tricks** - Console tricks: `console.error()`, `console.assert()`, `console.time()` and more.
 10. **Hold Shift to Check Multiple Checkboxes**
+11. **Custom HTML5 Video Player** - Getting elements with `querySelector` and `querySelectorAll`, setting listeners and building functions that deal with that elements.